Close ModalClose Modal

 By Katy Sommerfeld

-It can be so special to gather your family around the television, pop in an old VHS from years past, and watch the past come back to life through video.
+There’s something so special about gathering your family around the television, popping in an old VHS from years past, and watching the past come back to life through video.

-Whether you’re watching a pool party from twenty years ago, someone’s wedding video, or a video from a normal Thursday, there’s something so great about feeling nostalgic.
+Whether you’re watching a pool party from twenty years ago, someone’s wedding video, or a video from a normal Thursday, nostalgia has a way of bringing back the emotions, details, and connections that make those moments feel priceless.

 There’s some bad news we have to tell you, though: your tapes are degrading